On the density of critical graphs with no large cliques: Coloring a saved graph with the local naive random coloring procedure

 \subsection{The local naive random coloring procedure}

 In the proof of Theorem~\ref{saved is colorable}, we analyze a random coloring procedure introduced in~\cite[Section 3]{KP18} called the ``local naive random coloring procedure.''
+In this subsection, we recall the details of this procedure.
+For additional background, we refer the reader to~\cite{KP-arxiv}, which corrects some errors appearing in~\cite{KP18} (see also~\cite{KP-corrigendum}).

-In this subsection, we present the important properties of this procedure from~\cite{KP18}.
-We let $G$ be a graph with list-assignment $L$, and we let $(L, M)$ be a correspondence assignment (first defined in~\cite{DP15}, see also~\cite{KP18}) for $G$.
+We let $G$ be a graph with list assignment $L$, and we let $(L, M)$ be a correspondence assignment (first defined in~\cite{DP15}, see also~\cite{KP18}) for $G$.
 It is possible to prove our results without the notion of correspondence coloring, but correspondence coloring simplifies some calculations in Section~\ref{expectation section}.
-Let $\varepsilon \in (0, 1)$.
-Let $(\phi, \uncolvtcs)$ be randomly sampled according to the local naive random coloring procedure with $\varepsilon$-equalizing coin-flips, where $\uncolvtcs \subseteq V(G)$ and $\phi$ is an assignment of colors to the vertices of $G$ such that $\phi(v)\in L(v)$ for each vertex $v$ and $\phi$ is an $(L, M)$-coloring of $G - \uncolvtcs$.
-The key properties of this random procedure that we need are that for each vertex $v$, the color $\phi(v)$ is selected uniformly at random from $L(v)$, and $v\in U$ with probability exactly $1 - .999e^{\frac{-1}{1 - \varepsilon}}$.
+A \textit{naive partial $(L, M)$-coloring} of $G$ is a pair $(\phi, U)$ where $\phi : V(G)\rightarrow\mathbb N$ such that $\phi(u)\in L(u)$ for every $u\in V(G)$ and $U\subseteq V(G)$ is a set of \textit{uncolored vertices} such that $\phi|_{V(G)\setminus U}$ is an $(L, M)$-coloring of $G - U$.
+A vertex is called \textit{colored} if it is not in $U$.
+We sample a naive partial $(L, M)$-coloring randomly using the following procedure.